 Nikki Smith, a Dimensions Support Worker, has dedicated her working life to caring for others and she wants to encourage others to give it a try.
 Having worked in all aspects of the care industry since college, from residential care to home care, Nikki is currently an assistant locality manager.

-Her advice to those considering a career in social care?
+Nikki spoke to the Eastern Daily Press in September and her advice to those considering a career in social care?
 “Just go for it!”

 Nikki has supported many people over the years, helping them have control over their lives and to achieve their dreams.
 She fondly remembers her time with Nicky Clark.